-Milestone payments under collaborative arrangements are recognized as revenue upon achievement of the milestone events, which represent the culmination of the earnings process.
+Milestone payments under collaborative arrangements are recognized as revenue upon achievement of the milestone events, which represent the culmination of the earnings process related to that milestone.
 Milestone payments are triggered either by the results of the Company's research and development efforts or by events external to the Company, such as regulatory approval to market a product or the achievement of specified sales levels by a third-party collaborator.
 As such, the milestones are substantially at risk at the inception of the collaboration agreement, and the amounts of the payments assigned thereto are commensurate with the milestone achieved.
 In addition, upon the achievement of a milestone event, the Company has no future performance obligations related to that milestone payment.

-Revenue on cost-plus-fee contracts, such as under contracts to perform research and development for others, is recognized only to the extent of reimbursable costs incurred plus estimated fees thereon.
+Revenue on cost-plus-fee contracts, such as under contracts to perform research and development for others, is recognized as the related services are rendered as determined by the extent of reimbursable costs incurred plus estimated fees thereon.
 In all cases, revenue is recognized only after a signed agreement is in place.
-For contracts that have a ceiling price or contract value, losses on contracts are recognized in the period in which the losses become known and estimable.